 It is highly unlikely that bull sharks live in Lake Michigan.
-Bull sharks are primarily found in saltwater environments such as estuaries and coastal areas and are known for their ability to tolerate freshwater as well.
+Bull sharks are primarily found in saltwater environments such as estuaries and coastal areas and are known for tolerating freshwater.
 However, Lake Michigan is a large freshwater lake located in the northern United States, far from the typical habitats of bull sharks.
-While there have been occasional reports of bull sharks being found in freshwater environments such as rivers, it is unlikely that they would be able to establish a breeding population in a freshwater lake such as Lake Michigan.
+While there have been occasional reports of bull sharks being found in freshwater environments such as rivers, it is unlikely that they could establish a breeding population in a freshwater lake such as Lake Michigan.

 Lake Michigan characteristics